mclacore/tofu-on-azure/state/README.md

 OpenTofu state is used to reconcile deployed resources with the desired state.
-State allowes OpenTofu to know what Azure resources to add, update, or delete.
+State allows OpenTofu to know what Azure resources to add, update, or delete.

 By default, OpenTofu state is stored locally, which isn't ideal for a few reasons: